norwegian-geotechnical-institute/Avaframe-Workshop/README.md

 - Select relevant layers
 - Hit Run

-Your processed raster should appear in the staging area.
+Your processed raster results will appear in the staging area.